-Below is a listing of Calvin-featured articles that involve the geology, geography, and environmental science department (currently dating back to 2008).
+Below is a listing of Chimes and Calvin-featured articles that involve the geology, geography, and environmental studies department (dating back to 2008).

 Wadlopen September 19, 2012

-Geography professor Heny Aay takes students in The Netherlands on a unique trip across the Mudden Sea... on foot!
+Geography professor Henk Aay takes students in The Netherlands on a unique trip across the Mudden Sea... on foot!

 A new museum; a world-class mineral collection June 22, 2012

 Calvin alumnus Bruce D. Dice contributes to a new North Hall display a museum full of personal and precious minerals.

 Tapping Calvin's maple resources March 9, 2012

 Calvin professor James Skillen teams up with the van Reken creation care floor to tap the maple trees on campus.